kevinbarabash/beignet/design/mvp/06_mutability.md

 This means that if you have an `obj` typed as `SimpleObj`, it will not have access to any methods that mutate and all fields will not be writeable.

-Let's look at a more complicated type in Crochet:
+Let's look at a more complicated type in Escalier:

 ```ts
 type ComplexObj = {